PiwikPRO/PPMS-PublicDocs/sdk/Piwik_PRO_SDK_for_Android.md

 * An OnCheckAudienceMembership (required) – callback to handle request result (call is asynchronous), has two methods ``void onChecked(boolean isMember)`` and ``void onError(String errorData)``

-* An isMember (output) – boolean value that indicates if user belongs to audience with given ID
+* An isMember (output) – a boolean value that indicates if user belongs to audience with given ID

-* An errorData (output) – in case of error only this method will be called.
+* An errorData (output) – in case of error, only this method will be called.
 The method passes the error string.

 ## Advanced usage

 ### User ID

-UserID will allow associating events from various sources to the same user.
-Each time a new visitor enters your page, Piwik PRO assigns a cookie to him containing a random string of characters.
-The purpose of this cookie is for Piwik PRO to be able to recognize the same visitor whenever he visits your website again.
-However, instead of a random string, you can set your visitors with your own human-friendly name (ex. visitor email).
+UserID will allow the association of events from various sources to the same user.
+Each time a new visitor enters your page, Piwik PRO assigns a cookie containing a random string of characters.
+The purpose of this cookie is for Piwik PRO to be able to recognize the same visitor whenever the website is visited again.
+However, instead of a random string, you can assign your visitors with your own human-friendly name (ex. visitor email).
 More about [UserID](https://helpcenter-piwik-pro.intercom.help/tag-manager/manage-and-configure-tag-manager/userid).
-In order to set UserId use ``setUserId`` method:
+In order to set UserID, use the ``setUserId`` method:

 ```java
 getTracker().setUserId("John Doe");
 ```
-* A userId (required) – any non-empty unique string identifying the user.
-Passing null will delete the current userID
+* A UserID (required) – any non-empty unique string identifying the user.
+Passing null will delete the current UserID

 ### User email address
 *Used only by Audience Manager*

 The user email address is an optional parameter for user identification.
-Similarly to userID, it allows associating events from various sources to the same user.
-To set user email use ``setUserMail`` method:
+Similar to UserID, it allows the association of events from various sources to the same user.
+To set user email use the ``setUserMail`` method:

 ```java
 getTracker().setUserMail("john@doe.com");
 ```
 * A userMail (required) – any non-null string representing email address

-Setting an email helps Audience Manager to enrich existing profiles or merge profiles with those comming from other sources (if they also have an email).
+Setting up an email helps the Audience Manager to enrich existing profiles or merge profiles with which come from other sources (if they also have an email).
 Check [Tracking user profile attributes](#tracking-user-profile-attributes) for more information.

 ### Visitor ID

-To track user sessions on difference source VisitorID parameter is used.
-VisitorID is randomly generated when tracker instance is created, and stored between application launches.
-Also, it is possible to reset VisitorID manually:
+To track user sessions on difference sources, the VisitorID parameter is used.
+VisitorID is randomly generated when the tracker instance is created, and stored between application launches.
+It is also possible to reset the VisitorID manually:

 ```java
 tracker.setVisitorId("0123456789abcdef");
 ```
-* A visitorID (required) – unique visitor ID, must be 16 characters hexadecimal string.
+* A VisitorID (required) – unique visitor ID, must be 16 characters hexadecimal string.

 Every unique visitor must be assigned a different ID and this ID must not change after it is assigned.
-We recommend using userID instead of VisitorID.
+We recommend using UserID instead of VisitorID.

 ### Sessions